 Unlawful imprisonment is closely associated with abducting.
 This crime is committed when you knowingly restrain another person against his or her will.
-Unlawful imprisonment is a class C felony and if you are convicted, you may face harsh consequences.
+Unlawful imprisonment is known as a class C felony and if you receive conviction, you could face harsh consequences.

-In the Seattle area, if you are accused of abducting, you’re going to need experienced legal help immediately.
-For more than twenty years, experienced Seattle abducting attorney Kevin Trombold has represented Seattle-area clients charged with abducting and other serious felony charges.
+Around the Seattle area, you could be accused of abducting, you’re going to need experienced legal help immediately.
+With over 20 years, knowledgeable Seattle abducting attorney Kevin Trombold has represented clients around Seattle-area who are charged with abducting and other serious felony charges.
 Criminal defense attorney Kevin Trombold provides vigorous representation and will aggressively challenge the state’s evidence and witnesses in your defense.

 Many parents are unaware that taking their own children could be charged as kidnapping in certain situations.
 “Custodial interference” is charged when a parent or other relative takes a child away from the person who has custody over that child.
 This crime can even apply to biological parents if they are not the parent who is supposed to have custody at that time.

 Custodial interference in the first degree is committed if you intended to hold the child for an extended period of time, exposed the child to risk or took the child out of state.
-This crime is a felony and punishable by up to five years in prison and a $10,000 fine.
+This crime is known as a felony and is punishable by a $10,000 fine, and up to five years in prison.

 Custodial interference in the second degree is committed if you hold a child with the intent of denying access to the parent who has lawful custody over that child.
 This crime is a gross misdemeanor for the first offense, but a felony for any offense after that.

-If you have been charged with custodial interference, contact an experienced Seattle kidnapping attorney as soon as possible.
+If you have received a charge with custodial interference, call an experienced Seattle kidnapping lawyer promptly.

 GET THE RIGHT HELP FAST